rwb/qda-lesson7/README.md

 >
 ```

 Note that we still haven't reached the threshold of acceptable power yet, but 500 cases is much closer to that level than 300 cases.
-For your assignment, you will need to find the minimum number of cases that yields 80% power.
+For Part I of your assignment this week, you will need to find the minimum number of cases that yields 80% power.
 Confirm that your results are correct using the calculator linked above.

 ### Identification Issues in Criminology